-A total of 100 players – 40 for Canada East and 60 for Canada West – have received invitations to early-December selection camps ahead of the World Junior A Challenge.
+100 players – 40 in the East, 60 from the West – have been invited to selection camps ahead of the World Junior A Challenge.

 Before the puck drops in Bonnyville, four teams will hit the ice for pre-tournament action Dec.
 9 in Cold Lake and St. Paul.